cosc2336-ds-alg/assg02/README.md

 function that will need you to do some real work to implement it and the previous stubbed out functions.

-Uncomment the next test case that tests the `addItem()` member function.
+Define the task 2 in the assg02 tests file.
+This test case tests the `addItem()` member function.
 This is a `void` function, it does not return a result.
 But `addItem()` does take an input parameter, an `int` which is the item to be added to the set.
 Unlike the previous methods, the `addItem()` function will actually be modifying the set, so it should not be a `const` member function this time.

 Write a stub function that does nothing, and make sure your code still compiles.
 If your code compiles it should still be passing the